Mathias-SantAnna/PokeCards/README.md

 ### **Developer Goals**

-Neatly developed programming that helps children to increase their memory and spatial awareness through a fun and intuitive game. **PokeCards** was developed and tested to ensure that the game cannot be cracked by fast clicking in random areas for example.
+<p align="justify">Neatly developed programming that helps children to increase their memory and spatial awareness through a fun and intuitive game. **PokeCards** was developed and tested to ensure that the game cannot be cracked by fast clicking in random areas for example.
 A professional appearance primarily accessing the world of JavaScript, HTML, and CSS.
-The developer also sees the project as a great opportunity to increase his portfolio.
+The developer also sees the project as a great opportunity to increase his portfolio.</p>

 ### **User Stories**

 As a player aged 5 years or more possible a Pokemon's fan, I wish:

-- The possibility to quickly find and comprehend the controls for the game, in order that I can perform them without problems.
+- The possibility to quickly find and comprehend the controls for the game, in order to be able to perform them without problems.
 - Audio and/or visible response when I play the game, to realize when I have clicked something.
 - Practical large buttons that are easy to be used on any device.
 - Visual icons and images that I recognize, to find my favorite characters and Pokemons so I can engage the game..